amar-music/hyperspectral-snapshot-upscaling/README.md

 # Hyperspectral Real-World Super-Resolution
-Guide for training real-world HSI models and inference
+Guide for training real-world HSI models and inference.
+Use `explore.ipynb` to explore the data and make visualizations

 ## Setup
 - Place `data` folder in directory with the following structure: